15 Best Places to Live in Utah

 East Bench

-The Salt Lake Country Club and the Bonneville Golf Course both fall within the neighbourhood, as well as Hogle Zoo; home to giraffes and tigers, a great day out for the family.
+The Salt Lake Country Club and the Bonneville Golf Course both fall within the neighborhood, and Hogle Zoo, home to giraffes and tigers, is a great day out for the family.

-The cost of real estate in East Bench really does vary.
-This is no bad thing for there is a home to suit every budget.
-Should you have seven figures to play with then you should head to Ambassador Way, where a 4-bedroom, 4-bathroom grand family home is estimated at $1,400,000.
+The cost of real estate in East Bench does vary.
+This is no bad thing, for there is a home to suit every budget.
+If you have seven figures to play with, you should head to Ambassador Way, where a 4-bedroom, 4-bathroom grand family home is estimated to cost over a million.

-Should you have a more humble figure to invest then perhaps a cosy 2-bedroom family home with sun trapped garden would be more appropriate, costing $299,000.
+If you have a more humble figure to invest, perhaps a cozy 2-bedroom family home with sun trapped garden would be more appropriate, costing slightly above the national average.

 6. Snyderville